IO Read/Write Abstraction

 WritePort(size_t queue_size = 3, size_t buffer_size = 128);

-Constructor that allocates the write queue and buffer, supporting queuing of multiple write requests.
+Constructor that creates the write queue (metadata queue) and the data buffer queue, supporting queuing of multiple write requests.

 Set Write Function